SETTING DATES TO YOUR TOWN

 Now place the seedling and as much of its surrounding compost as possible into the hole. fill the sides in with crumbly soil and gently firm down.
 Water the plant in well.

-Sometimes our readers ask specific questions which are not covered in the main article above.
+Sometimes, our readers ask specific questions that are not covered in the main article above.
 Our new

 Sweetcorn comment / question and answer page